A position paper of the American Academy of Family Physicians (AAFP)

 AAFP is accountable to its members and to the communities its members serve.
 AAFP recruits diverse leadership and encourages its members to advocate for diverse populations.
 The AAFP’s governance structure promotes grass roots input: ideas and resolutions are presented and debated democratically by a diverse representation of membership.

-AAFP supports the broad adoption of cultural proficiency standards by government, payers, health care organizations, practices and individuals.
-When cultural proficiency is an expected standard in health care delivery, “optimal health for everyone” means every one.
+AAFP supports the broad adoption of cultural sensitivity standards by government, payers, health care organizations, practices and individuals.
+When cultural sensitivity is an expected standard in health care delivery, “optimal health for everyone” means every one.

 1) American College of Physicians.
 Racial and Ethnic Disparities in Health Care, Updated 2010.
 Philadelphia: American College of Physicians; 2010: Policy Paper.